garbles/flag/packages/flag/README.md

 }
 ```

+If your backend is asynchronous and you do not want to use suspense, you can imperatively call `this.notify()` in order to tell React to re-render.

 ## Setting NODE_ENV

 While in development, you should be sure to set `process.env.NODE_ENV` to `"development"` for useful warnings when possible.
 Tool kits like Remix, Next and CRA do this automatically for you.